monopole/volley/README.md

 Check the namespace:
 ```
-$VEGGIE/bin/namespace --v23.namespace.root /104.197.96.113:3389 glob -l '*/*'
+namespace --v23.namespace.root /104.197.96.113:3389 glob -l '*/*'
 ```

 Open another terminal and run
 ```
-$VEGGIE/bin/volley
+volley
 ```

-__REMAINING DOC OUT OF DATE PENDING NEW STUFF COMING__

 You should see a new window with a triangle.

 Open yet _another_ terminal and run
 ```
-$VEGGIE/bin/volley
+volley
 ```

-This window should not have a triangle.
+This window should not have a triangle in the center, though it might have some artifacts on the side.

 Drag the triangle in the first window.
 On release, it should hop to the second window.
 It should be possible to send it back.

-The `namespace` command above should now show two entries: `volley/player0001` and `volley/player0002`
+The `namespace` command above should now show two entries:
+`volley/player0001` and `volley/player0002`

 __To run with more than two devices (a 'device' == a desktop terminal or an app running on a phone), one must change the the constant